 DETROIT — Whether or not sports are being played is one question, but there is definitely sports wagering now in all three Detroit casinos.

-One day after their crosstown competitors, MotorCity Casino opened its FanDuel Sportsbook on Thursday morning with Barry Sanders as its featured guest.
+One day after their crosstown competitors, MotorCity Casino opened its FanDuel Sportsbook in Michigan on Thursday morning with Barry Sanders as its featured guest.

 MotorCity was the third Detroit casino to open its sportsbook after MGM Grand Detroit and Greektown Casino-Hotel opened theirs on Wednesday.
 This was one day after the Michigan Gaming Control Board approved rules to make Michigan the 16th state with legal sports wagering.